jzwolak/retroact/README.md

 ## Handler Fns

-Handler fns are better specified as named fns rather than anonymous fns.
+Handler fns are better specified as named fns rather than anonymous fns so that they have reference equality.

+Good:
 ```clojure
 :on-action handler
 ```
-is better than
+Bad:
 ```clojure
 :on-action (fn [app-ref action-event] ...)
 ```